Intenzo21/memory-management-system/README.md

 ### On Linux:

-* Open the terminal window.
+* Open a terminal window.

 * If you don’t have a compiler already installed you will need to run the following apt-get commands in the terminal to install GNU c/c++ compiler:
   ```